tezeta/pywmdock/README.md

 Because dockapps are cool.
 I doubt many people are still left in the world using them - many of them are over twenty years old - but it's a shame to see them become unusable outside of WindowMaker, and running them in windowed mode is not ideal.

 There is an excellent port of xfce4-wmdock-plugin for newer XFCE versions/GTK3 here: https://github.com/maurerpe/xfce4-wmdock-plugin, however I am no longer using XFCE and wanted something desktop or workspace agnostic.

-Note that this supports dockapps in a single direction (vertical or horizontal).
-Adding support for a magnetic "grid" to allow dockapps to truly dock to one another may come in the future.

 ## Prerequisites